sanderr/i3-tools/tools/i3SwitchWorkspace/README.md

 ## output preference
 You can also order outputs by preference.
 If you would for example call "i3SwitchWorkspace.sh --preferred-outputs LVDS1 DP-1 DVI-D-1 DVI-I-1 HDMI-1 --output-number 2 --workspace 4"
-the connected outputs are ordered in the order you supplied, so if all above displays were connected, LVDS1 would be seeen as primary, DP-1 as secondary and so on.
+the connected outputs are ordered in the order you supplied, so if all above displays were connected, LVDS1 would be seen as primary, DP-1 as secondary and so on.
 But if only LVDS1 and HDMI-1 are connected, HDMI-1 is seen as the secondary output.
 The same can be accomplished with aliases, for example: